Sonna/setup_vagrant_rails_and_cap_deploy/README.markdown

 =======================================================================

-The purpose of this repository to practice setting up a virtual environment through Vagrant, for developing a Ruby on Rails application and then deploying the application to a remote service (like Heroku) via Capistrano.
+The purpose of this repository to practice setting up a virtual environment through Vagrant, for developing a [Rails][] application and then deploying the application to a remote service (like Heroku) via Capistrano.